ncolony/ncolony/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~

 NColony is built on the Twisted_ framework.
-Most of its parts are implemented as twistd_ plugins,
+Most of its parts are implemented as twist_ plugins,
 allowing the end-user to control features like logging,
 reactor selection and more.

-:program:`twistd ncolony`
+:program:`twist ncolony`

-  The process monitor is called as the "ncolony" twistd plugin.
+  The process monitor is called as the "ncolony" twist plugin.
   It starts processes, and continuously monitors both process state
   and configuration, and makes sure they are in sync.